 The U.S Embassy is proud to sponsor the sixth annual Myanmar Music Festival (MMF), which covered Russian Concert, Celebration Concert, Educational Concert with Taiwanese Violins, MRAUK U Film and State Counselor’s Birthday Concert by Dates.

 Artistic Director, Myanmar Music Festival, Kimball Gallagher said “Here this year, Khayay school making the rehearsal and training and singing different kinds of music, different sounds of music; some Myanmar Songs, some American songs, some songs from Taiwan.
 And they will perform on Sunday at the City Hall, Yangon at 5pm.
 And we also cooperated as well with the Ministry of Culture’s musicians.
-So, some of our pieces of music combine like the western instruments; piano, violin and choral with the Myanmar Traditional instruments.
-We have Saingwine, Pattla and the Myanmar food this year.”
+So, some of our pieces of music combine like the western instruments; piano, violin and cello with the Myanmar Traditional instruments.
+We have Saingwine, Pattla and the Myanmar flute this year.”